Sona Build Guide by Luiscencias

 One of the few supports that can buy executioners calling.
 She can heal a decent amount, has mobility and a root.
 Avoid her CC and get magic penetration.

-He has a lot of damage output.
+He has a LOT of damage output.
 If he’s ahead buy magic resist.
 Try not to get stunned and avoid grouping when he ults.
 If you max w and build renewer you can sort of heal through the damage but mostly focus on dodging the Q

 Besides early poke and her polymorph, she’s not a particularly big threat.
 The real problem is if she's paired with an ADC who clearly outmatches yours.

 Spellshield is annoying and it will usually invalidate your Q+Powerchord damage.
 Don’t get rooted early on and you win trades past 6 if you can hit your ult. (sometimes earlier if she carelessly throws out her root).